JonahLeggett/ML_Algo_Options_Trading/README.md

 📌 In this Project, we assumed the role of a quantitative analyst for using a FinTech investing platform.
-This platform aims to offer investor one-stop online investment solution for their options part of portfolio.
+This platform aims to offer investor sophisticated Options Trading mechanism.
+Using Mashine Learning to evaluate our trading algorithm written in Python we strive to remove unsertanty and a human factor to automate Options investment desicion making.